 Transferring help seekers at the point of the contact is one area where policy development is needed.
 In accordance with federal intent, 988 presents an opportunity to reduce unnecessary law enforcement involvement in behavioral health crisis response.
 How and when behavioral health crisis calls are transferred between 9-1-1 and 988 will also impact contact volume, staffing, and technology needs.
-Studies have found that between 5 and 15 percent of 9-1-1 calls nationally are for behavioral health emergencies.
-78, 79 Annually, more than twenty-five million calls are made to 9-1-1 in California.
-80 This suggests that between 1.25 million and 3.75 million of these calls may be related to a behavioral health crisis.
-If just 10 percent of that range were diverted to 988, this would result in 988 Crisis Centers managing an additional 125,000 to 375,000 calls annually, a percentage increase from the current annual call volume of between 32 percent and 98 percent.
-81
+Studies have found that between 5 and 15 percent of 9-1-1 calls nationally are for behavioral health emergencies. ^{62, 63} Annually, more than twenty-five million calls are made to 9-1-1 in California.
+64 This suggests that between 1.25 million and 3.75 million of these calls may be related to a behavioral health crisis.
+If just 10 percent of that range were diverted to 988 - this would result in 998 Crisis Centers managing an additional 125,000 to 375,000 calls annually, a percentage increase from the current annual call volume of between 32 percent and 98 percent.
+65

 Handling such an increase in call volume will require additional growth in the capacity of 988 Crisis Centers to meet expected demand.
-A true alternative to 9-1-1 would also require alternative methods to respond to a behavioral health crisis.
-In some cases, that may be a warm hand-off or referral to other lines and resources, including but not limited to peer warmlines, county, and Tribal access lines, or 211 services.
-In other cases, it may require a community-based response, which includes many models, from street outreach teams and Peer Supporters to multi-disciplinary mobile crisis teams.
-Each of these resources represents a potential point of connection for Californians to access essential services before, during, or after crisis (see Goal D: Integration).
-As 988 matures, there will be new opportunities to increase coordination and interoperability between systems to link help seekers to services.

-As the RAND Corporation notes in a recent series of case studies, interoperability between 988 and 9-1-1 requires more than the existence of a technology platform and associated transfer criteria; it requires concrete guidance, cross-training opportunities, building trust among call-takers, and leveraging champions.82 Interoperability has been a core focus of Cal OES and the California 988 TAB and will continue to be a core focus of the implementation work.83
+A true alternative to 9-1-1 will also require alternative methods to respond to a behavioral health crisis.
+In some cases that may be a warm hand-off or referral to other lines and resources, including but not limited to peer warmlines, county and Tribal access lines, or 211 services.
+In other cases, it may require a community-based response, which includes many models, from street outreach teams and peer supporters to multi-disciplinary mobile crisis teams.
+Each of these resources represents a potential point of connection for Californians to access essential services before, during or after crisis.
+As 988 matures, new opportunities are presented for increasing coordination and interoperability between systems to link help seekers to services.
+As the RAND Corporation notes from their recent study, interoperability between 988 and 911 requires more than the existence of a technology platform and associated transfer criteria; it will require concrete guidance, cross-training opportunities, building trust among call-takers, and leveraging champions.
+66 Interoperability has been a core focus already by Cal OES and the California 988 TAB.
+67

-The following are key recommendations and potential implementation activities to strengthen the state's 988 infrastructure and technology.
+The following are key recommendations and implementation activities to strengthen the state's 988 infrastructure and technology.

-1. Support the technology to route 988 contacts safely and efficiently anywhere in California, including to mobile crisis dispatch.
+1. The technology should be in place to route 988 contacts safely and efficiently anywhere in California, including to mobile crisis dispatch.

 As more Californians become aware of 988, the state needs to ensure that both the technical infrastructure and human resources are in place to manage additional contacts.
-Focus group participants - most notably from rural and Tribal communities - described technology access and cell phone service as barriers to crisis response services.
+Focus groups participants - most notably from rural and Tribal communities - described technology access and cell phone service as barriers to crisis response services.
 They highlighted the prevalence of "dead zones" in remote areas of the state, where phone services are unavailable.
+PAG and Workgroup members as well as individuals interviewed also suggested technical approaches to help connect help seekers to resources (e.g., resource directories).